RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation

 \section{Introduction}

-Bimanual manipulation stands as a fundamental capability enabling robots to perform complex, human-like tasks in unstructured real-world environments such as manufacturing\cite{pedersen2016robot}, home assistance\cite{henschel2021makes}, and logistics\cite{echelmeyer2008robotics}.
-High-quality bimanual demonstration data is critically important for training data-driven robot learning methods-including imitation learning\cite{xie2020deep} and reinforcement learning\cite{chen2022towards}-that rely on large-scale, diverse datasets to generalize across tasks and environments.
-Such data enables models to learn complex coordination strategies, understand physical interactions, and develop robust control policies for bimanual systems.
+\textbf{Bimanual manipulation} is pivotal for enabling robots to perform complex, human-like tasks in unstructured real-world environments, ranging from manufacturing \cite{pedersen2016robot} and home assistance \cite{henschel2021makes} to logistics \cite{echelmeyer2008robotics}.
+Critical to this ability is high-quality bimanual demonstration data, which underpins data-driven methods that require large-scale, diverse datasets, particularly those tailored for \textbf{multi-embodiment} scenarios, to generalize effectively across different robotic platforms \cite{xie2020deep,chen2022towards}.
+Such data empowers models to master complex collaboration strategies, and develop robust control policies.

-Despite significant progress in data-driven robotics, existing datasets remain limited in diversity and structure, particularly for bimanual manipulation tasks.
-The heterogeneity across bimanual platforms makes it difficult to collect large-scale, diverse bimanual datasets that are broadly applicable.
-Moreover, existing datasets primarily supply action trajectories for imitation learning, but omit the structural learning of the manipulation process.
-Consequently, these limitations constrain the development of models that can generalize and adapt to new tasks or physical environments.
+Despite significant progress in data-driven robotics, existing datasets remain constrained by limited diversity and structure, particularly for bimanual tasks and multi-embodiment learning.
+The hardware heterogeneity across bimanual platforms impedes the collection of large-scale, diverse datasets \cite{wang2025rethinking}.
+In addition, current benchmarks primarily supply low-level action trajectories while neglecting the structural learning of the manipulation process \cite{o2024open}.
+Such limitations hinder the development of robotic platforms that can support learning systems capable of generalizing to novel environments \cite{liu2020skill, yang2024pushing}.